 Process mining — Celonis, Apromore, Disco, IBM Process Mining — extracts event logs from the systems that actually run your business (SAP, Oracle, ServiceNow, Salesforce, Jira) and reconstructs every path your processes take[5].
 Not the SOP from 2019.
 Not the BPMN diagram a consultant drew.
 The literal sequence of timestamped events your production systems emit.
 The output is a ranked list of workflows by volume, cycle time, bottleneck severity, and variant count — the raw material for an evidence-based AI use case pipeline.

 The market is moving fast.
-Process mining software is projected to grow from roughly $850M in 2026 toward $2B by 2031, with Celonis claiming 60% market share and holding category leader status across analyst assessments[1].
-Most adoption is still RPA-flavored — using mining to find rule-based automation candidates.
-The LLM-era question is sharper.
-Which mined workflows justify a language model?
-Which ones want rule execution?
-Which ones are not worth touching at all?
+Process mining software is projected to grow from roughly $850M in 2026 toward $2B by 2031[7], with Celonis claiming 60% market share and holding category leader status across analyst assessments[1].
+The Deloitte Global Process Mining Survey 2025 found that 48% of organizations have reached company-wide adoption — up from 45% in 2021 — and 74% plan to integrate AI into their mining programs[9].
+Most adoption is still RPA-flavored.
+The LLM-era question is sharper: which mined workflows justify a language model, which want rule execution, and which are not worth touching at all?

 One contrarian point worth stating directly: process mining will not fix your AI selection problem if your executives refuse to act on unglamorous findings.
 One logistics company ran a full Celonis deployment, surfaced accounts payable exception handling as the highest-ROI candidate, and ignored it because the CFO wanted to do AI for customer experience.
 The data is only as useful as the decision-making culture that absorbs it.